 Mr. Scott Gonzalez

 Scott Gonzalez and his family reside in Peoria, and offer his classes the experience of twenty-four years in training and teaching of the late Ed Parker’s American Kenpo Karate.
-During his two-plus decades in Kenpo, he has had the privilege of instructing children and adult classes, advance classes for upper ranks, and the advantage of private instruction for the development of numerous students over the years.
-He additionally teaches Kickfit classes, incorporating beginning to advanced combinations derived from his martial experience.
+During his 28 years in Kenpo, he has had the privilege of instructing children and adult classes, advance classes for upper ranks, and the advantage of private instruction for the development of numerous students over the years.

-Mr. Gonzalez held a teaching credential in secondary education until 2008, and current fingerprint clearance by the state of Arizona.
+Mr. Gonzalez held a teaching credential in secondary education, and current fingerprint clearance by the state of Arizona.
 With almost a decade of working with a wide range of students in high school classes, ranging from immersion to Honors classes, Mr. Gonzalez developed and implemented his skills to meet the multiple needs and abilities of his students, eliciting the fullest talents of each individual.

 Scott Gonzalez has been a student of the art since 1990, having earned his Black Belt through Grandmaster Larry Tatum in 1995 in his Pasadena school.
 He trained under Master Rick Jeffcoat from 1990 until 2005 when he moved to AZ and considers him both a mentor and friend.
-On December 17th, 2010, Mr. Gonzalez was promoted to 6th Degree Black.
-Mr. Gonzlaez additionally trained at Brian Hawkin’s studio in Venice Beach, CA, relishing the opportunity to work with an incredible group of black belts that offered new insights and applications to his training.
+On March 3rd, 2018, Mr. Gonzalez was promoted to 7th Degree Black.
+Mr. Gonzalez additionally trained at Brian Hawkin’s studio in Venice Beach, CA, relishing the opportunity to work with an incredible group of black belts that offered new insights and applications to his training.